 All of these situations, and more, can be dealt with.

 If you want to prevent Asset Discovery from accessing certain IP addresses or address ranges, you can do so by specifying IP ranges for probing in the network settings of that specific network.
 (See article on network settings.)

 Individual probe configurations

 All network probing settings can also be set individually for a device, with the exception of ARP and ICMP probes.
 Individual device probing settings take precedence over network and global settings.
 For example, if you have activated Ethernet/IP probing for a network segment but deactivate it for an individual device in this segment, that device will not be probed using Ethernet/IP.

 To change individual device probing settings, select the device you want to configure in the device table with a left mouse click.
-Then, select Probe Configuration in the drop-down menu in the details pane.
-You can then change the individual settings in a way similar to the network probe configuration.
+Then, change the individual settings in a way similar to the network probe configuration.

 Per default, all protocols settings are set to "Network settings".
 That means that the settings that you have configured for the network (in our example "Office") will be used.
 To overwrite these settings, click on the "Probing" drop-down menu for the respective protocol and make the desired changes.

 - Setting probing to "Enabled" will mean that the device is always probed using this protocol no matter what the networks settings are.